A Floer fundamental group

 Depending on the type of moduli space under consideration, there are several types of Floer steps.
 Floer loops will be built out of special steps, called \emph{Floer loop steps}, which are depicted on figure \ref{fig:FloerLoopSteps} and specified in the following definition~: \begin{definition} A Floer loop step is a Floer step in some $\M(y,\emptyset)$ for $y\in\CovOrbits_{1}(H)$ or in $\M(\star,\emptyset)$. \end{definition}

 This somewhat abstruse definition is the heart of the construction and deserves some comments.

-An enlightening point of view is the Morse theory.
-Consider a function $f$ and a Riemannian metric $g$ on $M$ such that the pair $(f,g)$ is Morse-Smale.
-Any generic loop in the manifold is pushed down by the flow of $f$ to a concatenation of paths defined by the unstable manifolds of index $1$ critical points.
-We call such a path travelling along the unstable manifold of an index $1$ critical points a ``Morse loop step''.
+An enlightening point of view is that of Morse theory.
+Consider a function $f$ and a Riemannian metric $g$ on a manifold $M$ such that the pair $(f,g)$ is Morse-Smale.
+Starting with any generic loop in the manifold and pushing it down by the flow of $f$ deforms it into the concatenation of elementary paths, called ``Morse steps'', that consist in travelling once, in one or the other direction, along the unstable manifold of an index $1$ critical point.

-It turns out that such a path can be interpreted from the moduli space point of view~: let $y$ be an index $1$ critical point and $W^{u}(y)$ its unstable manifold.
-A point $p$ in the unstable manifold defines a path, namely the piece of Morse trajectory from $y$ to $p$, and there is a one to one correspondence between such trajectory pieces and the unstable manifold (see \cite{BC} for a detailed presentation of this point of view, and a nice compactification of the unstable manifold derived from it).
+It turns out that these steps can be interpreted from the moduli space point of view~: let $y$ be an index $1$ critical point and $W^{u}(y)$ its unstable manifold.
+To a point $p$ in the unstable manifold is associated a path, namely the piece of Morse trajectory from $y$ to $p$, and there is a one to one correspondence between such trajectory pieces and the unstable manifold (see \cite{BC} for a detailed presentation of this point of view, and a nice compactification of the unstable manifold derived from it).
 More precisely, define an ``interrupted'' Morse trajectory as a solution of the following modified Morse equation

 where the cutoff function $\chi$ is the same as the one used in ($F_{2}$), i.e. a smooth decreasing function such that $\chi(s)=1$ for $s\leq-1$ and $\chi(s)=0$ for $s\geq0$.

 Using the same notation as in the Floer setting, let